Edensel/LocaLite/README.md

 - `index.html`: The HTML file where you'll structure the content of your web app.
 - `index.js`: The JavaScript file for implementing the app's functionality.
 - `style.css`: The CSS file for styling your web app.
-- `design`: A folder containing design images for both light and dark modes.
-- `Project `: A folder containing design images for both light and dark modes.

 ## Building Your Project